 try Czech cuisine at Pivnice U Rady (reservation needed),

-at Bo Bistro Store get classic Czech potato pancake,
+at Bo Bistro Store, get a classic Czech potato pancake,

-stuff yourself with fries from the best Czech potatoes at Fæncy Fries
+stuff yourself with fries from Czech potatoes at Fæncy Fries.

-And maybe you can go to eat a bit more fancy and have a good beer or two at Zámek (Chateau) Zábřeh restaurant.
+And maybe you can eat a bit more fancy and have a good beer or two at the restaurant at Zámek (Chateau) Zábřeh.

 Are you a coffee lover?
 You can find coffee shops around every corner.

-Kavárna Daniel old times style with great café au lait
+Kavárna Daniel, an old-timey style café with great café au lait

 coffee to go from Čerstvý Boby,

 Laura Coffee Sladovna, which is also a coffee roastery,